What is the Power of Volunteering toolkit?

 The toolkit has been funded by a grant from the Department for Culture, Media and Sport plus contributions from members of the Shaping the Future with Volunteering group.
 Members of the group have been part of shaping the resource through an Advisory Panel.

-For any further information about the Power of Connection toolkit please contact admin@belongnetwork.co.uk
+For any further information about the Power of Volunteering toolkit please contact admin@belongnetwork.co.uk